 With more and more customers opting for digital channels, the KBC Bank Group is gradually aligning its omni-channel distribution network with this changing customer behaviour.
 The KBC Bank Group is in the process of converting a number of smaller branches into unstaffed ones and closing some of the existing unstaffed branches in Flanders.
-At the same time, it continues to invest in its full-service branches, in KBC Live (online contact service with specialists from KBC) and in its digital channels.
-The KBC Group also optimised its group-wide governance model at management level and is in the process of further improving operational efficiency throughout the entire organisation in order to take customer service to an even higher level.
-This adaptation is essential in response to the new environment in which organisations are expected to be more agile, take decisions more quickly and thus continue to meet the expectations of customers and society.
+At the same time, it continues to invest in its full-service branches, in KBC Live (an online contact service with specialists from KBC) and in its digital channels.